jlucasdba/nimue/README.md

 Although not specified by PEP 249, all the major database drivers use Connection's context manager to wrap a transaction (as seen in the example), rather than the open/close cycle of a connection.
 This might not be the behavior you expect.
 Fortunately contextlib provides the closing() function, which provides a context manager that calls close() on exit.
 Using it is strongly encouraged.

+### Status
+Nimue is currently in a pre-release state.
+Core functionality should all work, and the interface will probably remain mostly stable, but no promises until 1.0.
+In particular, all errors raise raw Exception right now - custom exception classes remain to be added.

+#### TODO
+- Full documentation
+- SQLAlchemy interoperability
+- Custom exception classes

 ### Installation

 Nimue can be installed with pip.
 You can also download from the releases page if you're feeling adventurous.